redsquirrel/jargon/articles/first.md

 [tag: tag-one]
 [tag: tag-two]

-# This Is My Very First Post
+# This Is My First Post

 If you don't include a date tag, we'll use the date that we first detected the article in your repo.
 Articles published in the future won't be visible until that date.